arac-codespace/strat-map/README.md

 # Introduction

-The purpose of this application is to automatically generate a stratigraphic column based on the information the user provides using the tools provided by Mike Bostock's Data-Driven-Documents Javascript Library (D3.js).
+The purpose of this application is to automatically generate a stratigraphic column based on the information the user provides using Mike Bostock's Data-Driven-Documents Javascript Library (D3.js).